Jetstar’s mission is to offer all day, every day low fares to enable more people to fly to more places, more often.

 Other subsidiaries include Jetstar Airways Limited (New Zealand) and Express Ground Handling.

 Jetstar’s Australia & New Zealand business is led by Chief Executive Officer David Hall.

 About Jetstar in New Zealand

-Domestic New Zealand operations were launched on the 10th of June 2009 and now represents more than 20 per cent of the market share, with 116 weekly return domestic flights between Auckland, Christchurch, Wellington and Queenstown.
+Domestic New Zealand operations were launched on the 10th of June 2009 and now represents more than 20 per cent of the market share, with up to 116 weekly return domestic flights between Auckland, Christchurch, Wellington and Queenstown.

 A fleet of 8 Airbus A320s based in New Zealand support Jetstar’s expanding New Zealand flying business.